-Using Silver Bear Group's Performance DNA, we examine the individuals who consistently produce the outcomes that matter to the organization and its goals.
+Using Performance DNA, we examine the individuals who consistently produce the outcomes that matter to the organization and its goals.
 We "find what's right," then use the findings from the analysis to identify ways to create solutions ranging from job design hiring profiles, training and leadership development, job aids, and competency models, to refined processes, new technologies, and performance support.
 In addition, we identify barriers that should be removed and find ways to extend the impact of positive influences on performance.
 The goal--closing performance gaps by increasing the percentage of performers in the job who can consistently produce above-average results.

 EASE Change Management Toolkit